 - Harvard Training Portal – for COVID guidance and how to complete a test kit

-All faculty, staff, researchers and instructors must record their vaccination status with Harvard University Health Services (HUHS) before coming to campus.
+All faculty, staff, researchers and instructors must record their vaccination status with Harvard University Health Services (HUHS).
 Log your vaccine with HUHS here.
 To confirm that your vaccination status is up to date, log into Crimson Clear.

 Although an N95 mask is appropriate for situations when someone is working in close contact with aerosol-generating procedures, such as dental hygiene and certain medical procedures with unmasked patients, individuals in other situations may choose to provide and wear their own N95 mask.
 To voluntarily wear an N95 mask, you must complete the Harvard University Respiratory Protection for Voluntary Users training on the Harvard Training Portal.
 For more information please reference Harvard Environmental Health & Safety Face Coverings: General Use guidelines.
 If requested, anyone wearing an N95 mask must show their certificate of training completion, which they should print after successfully completing their online Harvard N95 mask training.

 The University is requiring weekly testing of all vaccinated individuals and twice-weekly testing for anyone who is unvaccinated or not fully vaccinated.
 Visit the University’s Testing & Tracing page for more information, and set up your Color account and your Crimson Clear account for details on your testing cadence and to manage test results.
 You can pick up and drop off test kits at the entrances to the FXB and Kresge Buildings.
 You are welcome to test as often as you like.
 Free PCR tests continue to be available at the Kresge and FXB security desks through September 16.

 Pay attention to how you feel